JoeyStanley/jekyll-for-designers/cv.md

 *Professionalization Workshops*
 <ul style = "margin-left: 2em">
+    <li>How to make an Academic Poster: An Opinionated Tutorial.
+Workshop given to members of the BYU Linguistics Department.
+Provo, UT.
+October 20, 2021.
+        <a href="/downloads/190911-poster_workshop.pdf" class="slides" target ="_blank" title="download the handout for this presentation"></a> </li>
     <li>A workshop on preparing conference abstracts.
 Given by invitation by the Linguistics Club at the University of Georgia.
 Athens, GA.
 March 5, 2020.
         <a href="/downloads/200303-ling_club_talk.pdf" class="slides" target ="_blank" title="download the slides for this presentation"></a> </li>
     <li>Brand Yourself: Boosting Your Online Presence (for linguistics grad students).
 Workshop given by invitation by the University of Georgia Department of Linguistics.
 Athens, GA.
 March 3, 2020.